telliott99/MyUnix/server5.rst

 .. sourcecode:: bash

     VBoxManage modifyvm Ubuntu --natpf1 "server,tcp,,8080,,8080"

-But this is not necessary!
-So don't do that.
+This tells VirtualBox to do *Network Address Translation* or NAT.
+But it is not necessary to get the basic server to work.
+So don't do that yet.

 Since I installed Dropbox, I am going to do the editing by copying the files to ``~/Dropbox/Ubuntu``, modifying them with TextMate on OS X, and then copying back to the original locations.

-And since I can start over at any time using the snapshot, I will not bother to make copies.
+And since I can start over at any time using the snapshot, I will not bother to make copies, but normally one should save a copy of the original for any config file that you edit.

 So the first thing the docs say is I need something like: